vinitkumar/vinitkumar.github.com/_posts/2013-07-02-Life-At-A-Startup.md

 - I should write a lot of code and read a lot more. i should invest time in learning and understanding my product.
 - I should think about code quality and maintainability before i write a single line of code.
 It is tough things to get right at first, but with hard work i could achieve this.
 - Having good understanding and relationship with the people you daily work with is important.
 It is must to have a smile my face.
-- I must fun with what i do.
+- I must have fun with what i do.
 Period!